shuppet/p6-net-rcon/README.md

 # p6-rcon-minecraft
-Perl6 module for interacting with a Minecraft remote console (RCON).
+Perl 6 module for interacting with the Source RCON (remote console) protocol.